This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 Right now, you should be focusing on taking care of yourself and stressing as little as possible during these first crucial weeks.

-It’s not uncommon to feel more tired than usual during the first trimester of pregnancy.
-If you have the chance to rest or take naps, do it!
+It’s not uncommon to feel more tired than usual during the first trimester.
+So, if you have the chance to rest or take naps, do it!

 Your body is going through a lot of changes right now.
 Don’t feel guilty about getting extra rest right now.

-Here’s a quick rundown of the top foods to avoid, but as always, ask your doctor if you have questions or concerns.
+Here’s a quick rundown of the top foods to avoid:

 - Unpasteurized milk, cheese, and juice